[Introduction] An HHKB-style split keyboard is coming!

 Due

-to some special key sizes, even a full keyset may not fit all the keys.
+to the presence of keys with unusual sizes, even a full key set may not include all the keys.

 A TRRS cable

-is required to connect the left and right keyboards (there are 3-pole and 4-pole versions, but the 4-pole version is better).
+is necessary to connect the left and right keyboards (there are 3-pole and 4-pole versions, but 4-pole is better).

 A USB-C cable

-is required to connect the keyboard to your PC.
+is required to connect your PC and keyboard.

 BLE Micro Pro (optional):

-For wireless connection using Bluetooth, you will need two (fully wireless) or one (partially wireless: wireless between keyboard and PC, wired between left and right keyboard).
-Each costs about 5,000 yen.
+Two units (fully wireless) or one unit (partially wireless: wireless between keyboard and PC, wired connections between left and right sides of the keyboard) are required for wireless connection using Bluetooth.
+Each unit costs around 5000 yen.

 A side note

-Among other split keyboards, the keyball series is also well-known.
+Among other split keyboards, the Keyball series is particularly well-known.

-This requires assembly from a DIY kit, which is a bit more difficult, but it has a built-in trackball and is a popular keyboard.
+While it requires assembly from a kit, making it slightly more challenging, it features a built-in trackball and is a popular choice.

-If you're not interested in split keyboards, we recommend the Loftee Flow Lite, which recently opened for pre-order.
+If you're not interested in split keyboards, the Loftee Flow Lite, which recently became available for pre-order, is one of my recommendations.

-It's a ready-made product, and at this price, it's hot-swappable (key switches can be replaced), has customizable keymaps, and has a high-quality typing sound (as seen in the video below), so it would make a good second or spare keyboard.
+It's a ready-made product, and at this price, it's hot-swappable (key switches can be replaced), has customizable key mapping, and a high-quality typing sound (as seen in the video below), making it a good choice as a second or spare keyboard.

-That's all from uzi in the System Solutions Department.
+This has been uzi from the System Solutions Department.

-If anyone in your company is unsure about purchasing one, please contact me!
+If anyone in your company is considering purchasing this product, please feel free to contact me!

 Useful settings for Amazon SNS + CloudWatch email notifications